 Cloudsmith has been independently audited and verified against ASVS 4.0, Level 2.
 To accomplish this, we built-in security measures at each stage of architecting the Cloudsmith cloud-native platform and use best-in-class security tools and practices to maintain a high level of security focus.

 All data is encrypted in transit, through all layers of our application and processing.
 Typically this is TLS1.2+ but supporting TLS1.1 for compatibility.

 Encryption keys are either HSM (Hardware Security Module), KMS (Key Management Service) or via environment (symmetric with rotations) depending on what's been accessed.
 Rotation is handled internally.

 We understand the hard work and knowledge required to identify viable security issues.
-To show our appreciation we offer a reward program for responsibly disclosed vulnerabilities in scope.
+We offer a reward program for responsibly disclosed vulnerabilities in scope to show our appreciation.

 Details of our active, open-ended bug bounty program:

 You can see some of the exploit categories identified and fixed here: